This assignment will be a skills refresher on top of learning the InDesign Book skills. We’ll build a document with:

 Create a single InDesign document with 20 facing pages.
 Make sure to use all the settings shown below.

 Let’s make some changes to our source document before we create a book.
-The first document we create is our master document.
+The first document we create is our parent document.
 It’s going to be the model upon which all the other documents in the book are based.
 Do this:

 - Rename Layer 1 to ‘Text’.
 Create new layers ‘Images’ and ‘Folios’.
 Make sure ‘Text’ is above ‘Images’.